wgu-opensource/osmt/README.md

 ### Requirements to Build OSMT Locally
 OSMT requires certain software and SDKs to build:
 * Docker >=17.06.0
-  * Recommended 4 GB memory allocated to the Docker service
+  * Recommended 6 GB memory allocated to the Docker service.
+On Windows, Docker will possibly need more memory.
 * a Java 11 JDK (OpenJDK works fine)
 * Maven 3.8.3 or higher
 * NodeJS v16.13.0 / npm 8.1.0 or higher (the LTS versions at the time of this writing)